williampious/faas/README.md

     // User Profile Rules
     match /users/{userId} {
       // Who can create a user document?
       // 1.
-A user registering themselves via the main registration page.
+A user registering themselves via the public registration page.
       // 2.
 An Admin inviting a user.
       // 3.
 An AEO adding a farmer.
       allow create: if request.auth != null && (